 Naval architectural engineering examinations

 Hull form definition: principal dimensions, ships' lines, coefficients of form.
-Hull form characteristics: integration methods, Bonjean curves, wetted surface, hydrostatic curves.
+Hull form characteristics including integration methods, Bonjean curves, wetted surface, and hydrostatic curves.
 Equilibrium conditions.
 Initial stability, metacentric height, cross curves of stability, GZ curve, free surface effect, effects of changes in weight on stability, stability criteria, inclining experiment.
 Dynamical stability.
 Trim, moment causing trim, effect of added weights on draft, trim and heel.
 Submerged equilibrium, trim dive.
 Stability when grounded.
 Intact stability of unusual ship forms.
-Free communication effect.
+Free surface effect.
 Subdivision and damage stability calculations.
 Stability criteria for damaged stability.
 Load line regulations, tonnage regulations.
-Use of computers in ship's calculations.
+Use of numerical methods in ship's calculations.

 Textbooks (most recent edition is recommended):